teoxxx/rlos/README.md

 V. Please compile RLOS and then run it.
 The synthetic image should emerge at the end of the execution.
-If debug output is desired, then please enable the relevant switch in the parameter file (debug_comments: set it, in the line that follows it, to 0).
+If debug output is desired, then please enable the relevant switch in the parameter file (debug_comments: set it, in the line that follows it, to 1).

 *******************************************************************************************

 rlos_params.txt

 The contents of the parameter file are briefly explained here.
 Example values are given, for a sample run.
 Please adjust according to your model run.
 For more physical details, please see the relevant scientific paper of RLOS.
+Note that only odd lines (2,4,6,...), from this parameter file, are used by RLOS.

-datapath (filesystem location of both hydro data and rlos) Entry IS INERT AT THE MOMENT!
+datapath (filesystem location of both hydro data and rlos) Entry IS INERT AT THE MOMENT, yet please do set it up)
 'Q:\gitstuff\tempy210818SMALL'
 conditional_stop (0=NO, 1=YES: use stops along the execution line)
 0
 debug_comments (0=NO, 1=YES: show debug interim results during execution)
 0

-sfactor_external (pload's shrink factor: reduces imaging grid resolution, please see pload.pro for more on this)
+sfactor_external (pload's shrink factor: reduces imaging grid resolution, please see pload.pro for more on this) 1.0 speedtweakfactor_external (ts speadtweak factor, globally multiplies matter speed, please see paper) 1.0 clight_override_external (0=NO natural ray speed clight value in cellls per hydro sec, 1=YES: override clight using clight preset value)

-1.0

-speedtweakfactor_external (ts speadtweak factor, please see paper)

-1.0

-clight_override_external (0=NO natural clight value, 1=YES: override clight using clight preset value)

 0

-clight_preset_external (clight override value, used only when override is active above)
+clight_preset_external (clight override value, used only when override is active above) 0.1 jet_norm_velocity_external (jet nominal speed, as set in PLUTO.)

-0.1

-jet_norm_velocity_external (jet nominal speed, as set in PLUTO.)

 0.8

-shotmin_external (MINIMUM snapshot to be loaded to RLOS)

-2

-shotmax_external (MAXIMUM snapshot to be loaded to RLOS)
+shotmin_external (MINIMUM snapshot to be loaded to RLOS) 2 shotmax_external (MAXIMUM snapshot to be loaded to RLOS) 22 phi2_external (ANGLE 2: elevation)

-22

-phi2_external (ANGLE 2)

 0.05D

-phi1_external (ANGLE 1)
+phi1_external (ANGLE 1: azimuth)
 1.57D
 freqshiftchoice_external (FS SWITCH, 0 is off, 1 is on.
 See paper for details.)
 0
 dopplerchoice_external (DB switch, 0 is off, 1 is on.
 See paper for details.)
 1.0
 alphaindex_external (The spectral index of the presumed spectrum for the imaged jet system.)
 2.0
 nobs_external (Observing frequency.
-This is not used for now, since only density causes emission)
+This is not used for now, since only density causes emission) 8000000000.0

-8000000000.0

 NLONG_external  (max grid length.
-PLese set to a higher value than the grid largest length size.)
+Please set to a higher value than the grid largest length size.)
 150.0

-plutolength_external (hydro model length unit in CGS cm)
+plutolength_external (hydro model length unit in CGS cm) 10000000000 plutospeed_external (hydrocode speed unit in CGS cm/s) 30000000000 plutodensity_external (hydrocode density unit in CGS g/cm3) 0.00000000000000000000000167

-10000000000

-plutospeed_external (hydrocode speed unit in CGS cm/s)

-30000000000

-plutodensity_external (hydrocode density unit in CGS g/cm3)

-0.00000000000000000000000167

-plutocelllength_external (hydrocode cell length in CGS cm)
+plutocelllength_external (hydrocode cell length in CGS cm) 10000000000

-10000000000